redwoodjs/redwoodjs-com-archive/docs/webpackConfiguration.md

 This will run your application's Web client on port `1234` and disable automatic browser window openning.

 #### Example: Allow External Host Access
-If you are runing Redwood in dev mode and would like to test your application from an external source (outside your network), you will get “Invalid Host Header”.
-To enable this process, you can run the following:
+If you're running Redwood in dev mode and try to test your application from an external source (i.e. outside your network), you'll get “Invalid Host Header”.
+To enable this workflow, you can run the following:
 ```bash
 yarn rw dev --fwd="--disable-host-check --host 0.0.0.0 --public example.company.com"
 ```